 So, fighting your traffic ticket means appearing in court on that date and time, pleading your case before a judge, and receiving a verdict.

-Learn more at Paying Your Traffic Ticket.
+Learn more at Paying Your Traffic Ticket in Alabama.

 Avoid Additional Charges

-Your traffic ticket provides information about how much time you have to either pay the fine or plead guilty and go to court; usually, this information is in the form of a hearing date, which means you have until that hearing date to take action.
+Your AL traffic ticket provides information about how much time you have to either pay the fine or plead guilty and go to court; usually, this information is in the form of a hearing date, which means you have until that hearing date to take action.

-Because most counties include an initial hearing date on their traffic tickets, all you’ll have to do is show up on that hearing date and tell the judge you want to plead not guilty.
+Since most AL counties include an initial hearing date on their traffic tickets, all you'll have to do is show up on that hearing date and tell the judge you want to plead not guilty.
 Some traffic courts hold a second hearing (the one to determine your guilt or innocence) on the same day; others will schedule a second hearing at a later date.

-Locate the County Court
+Locate the AL County Court

 If your ticket doesn't include any contact information, check the Alabama Traffic Service Center, where you can find contact information, including the address, to the court responsible for your traffic violation.

-Schedule Your Hearing
+Schedule Your Court Hearing in Alabama

-Again, most hearings are automatically scheduled the minute you receive your traffic ticket, and the information is printed on the ticket.
+Again, most hearings are automatically scheduled the minute you receive your AL traffic ticket, and the information is printed on the ticket.
 To plead not guilty and fight the ticket, you must show up to the appropriate traffic court location (also information that should be on your ticket) on that date.

-If your ticket doesn’t include a hearing date, find your county’s traffic court and contact a clerk about scheduling a hearing for the purpose of contesting the ticket.
+If your ticket doesn't include a hearing date, find your AL county’s traffic court and contact a clerk about scheduling a hearing for the purpose of contesting the ticket.